openreferral/specification/docs/hsds/identifiers.md

 Identifiers
 ===========

-The HSDS specification contains a lot of identifiers; this guide explains what they're all for and what good practice looks like around using them.
+The HSDS specification contains a lot of identifiers; this guide explains what they're for and what good practice looks like around using them.

 ## id fields